pact-foundation/docs.pact.io/website/docs/getting_started/how_pact_works.md

 ![Pact file](/img/pact-file.png)

-This pact file can be used to verify the provider.
+This pact file can be used to verify that the provider meets the consumer's expectations.

 ## Provider verification